-Evolution of an art form Don't take your eyes off multimedia localization technologies
+Evolution of an art form Don't take your eyes off multimedia localization technology

-You can’t talk to anybody in this industry without hearing about how the price of translations being driven down.
+Nowadays you can’t talk to anybody in this industry without hearing about how the price of translation is being driven down.
 People will complain that per word sell rates are lower than ever, or at least that they haven’t increased to catch up with decades of inflation.
-Downward pressure on pricing is driving LSP’s to look beyond the translated word.
-Now more than ever it is important to rebrand translation agencies into full service providers.
+Downward pressure on pricing is driving LSPs to look beyond the translated word.
+Now more than ever it is important to rebrand translation agencies as full-service providers.

-One of these additional services that LSP’s are reaching into is full service multimedia localization.
-This is not a hot scoop… it has been happening already for years.
-But let’s face it… we don’t talk about this critical component of language services nearly as much as we should.
-Multimedia just isn’t seen as sexy, I guess.
-But is should be!
+Full-service multimedia localization is one of these additional services into which LSPs are reaching.
+This is not a hot scoop.
+In fact, it has been happening already for years.
+But let’s face it – we don’t talk about this critical component of language services nearly as much as we should.
+Perhaps multimedia just isn’t seen as a sexy topic, but we believe it should be.

-Some LSP’s build out multimedia service offerings in-house.
-Others choose to outsource this or partner with companies specializing in this field.
-Regardless of the strategy, there is one thing that all LSP’s need to realize, and that is that it can be a grave mistake to deprioritize multimedia when building out their service offerings.
+Some LSPs build out multimedia service offerings in-house while others choose to outsource or partner with companies specializing in this field.
+Regardless of the strategy, there is one thing that all LSPs need to realize –

 Evolution of an art form

 The field of audio visual localization is evolving.
-Although some of us don’t want to admit it, there are new technologies that are driving change in the way we do multimedia localization.
-TTS is just one of these drivers.
+Although some of us don’t want to admit it, there is new technology that is driving a change in the way we do multimedia localization.
+Text to speech (TTS) is just one of these drivers.

-Those who are passionate about multimedia localization ill make the argument that TTS will never replace real voice acting.
+Those who are passionate about multimedia localization will make the argument that TTS will never replace real voice acting.
 People scream “A machine could never do what very clearly requires a human touch!”

 Getting ahead of the change

-However, even an artist like Constantino concedes that there is a time and place for TTS, such as for short texts or personalized messages.
-He continues that “translations have evolved into more sophisticated results… maybe the algorithm [for TTS] will evolve in the future.”
+However, even an artist like Constantino concedes that there is a time and place for TTS, such as for short texts or personalized messages:

-Localization is an art.
-Like any other art, it evolves over time to adapt to an ever-changing world.
+Localization is an art in its own right.
+But just like any other art form, it evolves over time to adapt to an ever-changing world.